Morphological computation and decentralized learning in a swarm of sterically interacting robots

 To quantify the different responses of the robots to an external body force, we modify a model introduced in the context of active matter to describe self-aligning particles~\cite{Dauchot2019}.
 A Morphobot has two translational $\vec{r} = (x,y)$ and one orientational $\hat{n}= (cos(\theta),sin(\theta))$ degree of freedom.
 In the overdamped limit, the deterministic dynamics of the velocity $\vec{v}$ and orientation $\hat{n}$ of a Morphobot with a nominal speed $v_0$ subjected to a body force $\vec{f}$ (see Fig. \ref{fig:slope}D) obey the following equations :

-where $\mu$ is the particle mobility and $\kappa$ is the re-orientation strength.
+where $\mu$ is the particle mobility and $\kappa$ is the \green{alignment parameter} --- an effective parameter describing the re-orientation by force.
 The first equation simply states that the velocity is the additive combination of the propulsion velocity $v_0 \hat{n}$ and the speed induced by the external force, $\mu \vec{f}$.
 The second equation contains the key ingredient of the model.